carpentries-incubator/reproducible-publications-quarto/episodes/04-good-project.md

 which makes it that much more difficult to keep projects organized.
 When you throw data into the mix (sometimes huge amounts of it!), it’s integral to use best practices to maintain the integrity of your analysis and to be able to publish high quality and reproducible research.
-Using R Markdown is a powerful tool, but it can’t be fully utilized unless your project documents, scripts and other files are well-organized.
+Quarto is a powerful tool, but it can’t be fully utilized unless your project documents, scripts and other files are well-organized.
 So let’s take a look at RStudio’s features to manage projects and discuss some of the best practices when working with data